 When laying out the printed circuit board, the following checklist should be used to ensure proper operation of the IC.
-Figure 8 illustrates the current waveforms present in the various branches of the synchronous regulators operating in the continuous mode.
+Figure 9 illustrates the current waveforms present in the various branches of the 2-phase synchronous buck regulators operating in the continuous mode.
 Check the following in your layout:

 - 1. Are the top N-channel MOSFETs located within 1cm of each other with a common drain connection at C{IN} ?
-Decoupling capacitors for the three channels should be close to each other to avoid a large resonant loop. - 2.
+Do not attempt to split the input decoupling for the two channels as it can cause a large resonant loop. - 2.
 Are the signal and power grounds kept separate?
 The combined IC ground pin and the ground return of C{INTVCC} must return to the combined C{OUT} (-) terminals.
-The area of the "hot loop" formed by the top N-channel MOSFET, bottom N-channel MOSFET and the high-frequency (ceramic) input capacitors, as shown in Figure 8, should be minimized with short leads, planar connections, and multiple paralleled vias where needed.
-The output capacitor (-) terminals should be connected as close as possible to the (-) terminals of the input capacitor. - 3.
-Do the LTC7819 V{FB} pins' resistive dividers connect to the (+) terminals of C{OUT} ?
+The path formed by the top N-channel MOSFET and the C{IN} capacitor should have short leads and PC trace lengths.
+The output capacitor (-) terminals should be connected as close as possible to the (-) terminals of the input capacitor by placing the capacitors next to each other and away from the loop described above. - 3.
+Do the LTC7817 V{FB} pins' resistive dividers connect to the (+) terminals of C{OUT} ?
 The resistive divider must be connected between the (+) terminal of C{OUT} and signal ground.
 Place the divider close to the V{FB} pin to minimize noise coupling into the sensitive V{FB} node.
 The feedback resistor connections should not be along the high current input feeds from the input capacitor(s). - 4.
 Are the SENSE- and SENSE+ leads routed together with minimum PC trace spacing?
 Route these traces away from the high frequency switching nodes, on an inner layer if possible.
 The filter capacitor between SENSE+ and SENSE- should be as close as possible to the IC.
 Ensure accurate current sensing with Kelvin connections at the sense resistor. - 5.
-Is the INTV{CC} decoupling capacitor connected close to the IC, between the INTV{CC} and the power ground plane?
+Is the INTV{CC} decoupling capacitor connected close to the IC, between the INTV{CC} and the power ground pin?
 This capacitor carries the MOSFET drivers' current peaks.
-An additional 1μ F ceramic capacitor placed immediately next to the INTV{CC} and GND pins can help improve noise performance substantially.
-The boost diodes should have separate routes directly to the INTV{CC} capacitor near the IC, not shared with any signal connections to INTV{CC}. - 6.
-Keep the switching nodes (SW1, SW2, SW3), top gate nodes (TG1, TG2, TG3), and boost nodes (BOOST1, BOOST2, BOOST3) away from sensitive small-signal nodes, especially from the other channels' voltage and current sensing feedback pins.
-All of these nodes have very large and fast-moving signals and therefore should be kept on the output side of the LTC7819 and occupy minimum PC trace area.
+An additional 1μF ceramic capacitor placed immediately next to the INTV{CC} and GND pins can help improve noise performance substantially. - 6.
+Keep the switching nodes (SW1, SW2, SW3), top gate nodes (TG1, TG2, TG3), and boost nodes (BOOST1, BOOST2, BOOST3) away from sensitive small-signal nodes, especially from the other channel's voltage and current sensing feedback pins.
+All of these nodes have very large and fast-moving signals and therefore should be kept on the output side of the LTC7817 and occupy minimum PC trace area.
 Minimize the inductance of the TG and BG gate drive traces and their respective return paths to the controller IC (SW and GND) by using wide traces and multiple parallel vias.

-7. Use a modified star ground technique: a low impedance, large copper area central grounding point on the same side of the PC board as the input and output capacitors with tie-ins for the bottom of the $INTV{CC}$ decoupling capacitor, the bottom of the voltage feedback resistive divider and the GND pin of the IC.
+7. Use a modified star ground technique: a low impedance, large copper area central grounding point on the same side of the PC board as the input and output capacitors with tie-ins for the bottom of the INTV{CC} decoupling capacitor, the bottom of the voltage feedback resistive divider and the GND pin of the IC.